JakovTomasic/no-headache.nix/README.md

         - Both Single-user installation and Multi-user installation should work.
 For a bit easier usage, install Multi-user installation
     - Run `nix --version` to verify Nix is installed
         - for Single-user installation, you may need to run `. /home/ubuntu/.nix-profile/etc/profile.d/nix.sh` before using nix (as instructed after installation)
-- run `nix develop github:JakovTomasic/no-headache.nix` to enter into development shell that has the `nohead` command (if you get errors, run `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix`)
+- run `nix develop github:JakovTomasic/no-headache.nix` to enter into development shell that has the `nohead` command (if you get an error, run `nix --extra-experimental-features nix-command --extra-experimental-features flakes develop github:JakovTomasic/no-headache.nix`)
     - to install the project permanently, run `nix --extra-experimental-features nix-command --extra-experimental-features flakes profile install github:JakovTomasic/no-headache.nix` or add it to your nix configuration
 - run `nohead init` to create a new project (optionally, rename the created directory) and cd into the created directory (the root directory of your project)
-    - if the project is tracked with Git, run `git-crypt init` and see detailed instructions below
+    - if the project is tracked with Git, run `git-crypt init` and see detailed instructions below (enter the development shell if you don't have it installed)
 - build an example configuration: `nohead build -c .#vm-count-option` (run this inside the generated directory)
 - run all VMs with `nohead runall`
 - stop all VMs with `nohead stopall`